-With crowd-less sporting events, cancelled concerts and places like parks and beaches allowing less visitors, the summer of 2020 will certainly look different, but there’s still plenty you can do to make the most of the season.
+With more businesses opening, social distancing rules relaxing and events returning, the summer of 2021 is looking to be a good one.
+While it still has it’s limits, summer as we know it is starting to make a comeback and there’s plenty to do to make the most of it.
 From ways to cool down to classic summer games, foods and outings, our summer bucket list is filled with activities you can enjoy from home, in your own backyard and locally.

 1. Watch a Sunrise/Sunset or Stargaze